Zhaoyilunnn/pyquafu/README.md

 ### 1.quantum_rl

-The example shows quantum reinforcement learning interacts with Quafu to solve CartPole environment.
+The example shows quantum reinforcement learning interacts with Iqcs to solve CartPole environment.

-Refer to https://github.com/enchanted123/quantum-RL-with-quafu for more details.
+Refer to https://github.com/enchanted123/quantum-RL-with-iqcs for more details.

 ## Authors
 This project is developed by the quantum cloud computing team at the Beijing Academy of Quantum Information Sciences.